Skip to main content

 Compares up to 500 documents at a time for possible plagiarism.
 Reads word files, text files, and pdf.
 Useful for checking for plagiarism between students as well as for plagiarism from a defined body, such as the list of readings for a course.

 Enter text by copy-paste method, entering the url, or by uploading a text file.
 Press the ‘Search’ button below the box to enter text.
-The results will be displayed immediately.
+The results will be displayed immediately. and you get the analysis reports within seconds.
+Each sentence is dissected, and all the source websites from where the content was copied are displayed.
 You can perform 1 search per day as an unregistered user, registered users can perform 50 searches per day (free).

 Free version allows users to paste entire papers into a search box.
 Will find exact sentence matches.
 A premium version, for a subscription fee of $8 per month, claims to increase the accuracy of the scan and allows users to upload Microsoft Word documents.
 After the daily limit of uses has been reached (1,000 uses daily), the service ceases to operate until the following day.